 Hydrolyzed collagen (aka collagen hydrolysate or collagen peptides)

 Hydrolyzed collagen is simply gelatin that's been broken down into smaller units of protein (or peptides) through a process called hydrolysis.
-These smaller bits of protein make it so hydrolyzed collagen can easily dissolve in hot or cold liquids, which makes it ultra convenient for adding to your morning coffee, smoothie, or oatmeal.
+These smaller bits of protein make it so hydrolyzed collagen can easily dissolve in hot or cold liquids, which makes it ultra-convenient for adding to your morning coffee, smoothie, or oatmeal.
 These small units of protein are also easier for you to digest and absorb, which means the amino acids may be easier for your body to utilize.
 (Here are five fun ways to incorporate hydrolyzed collagen into your diet.)

 While gelatin may cause bloating in some people due to its larger units of protein, it doesn't affect everyone this way.
 It does, however, always cause liquids to gel, so it's most useful if you're looking to use it as an ingredient to make things like healthy gummies, gelatin desserts, and custards or to thicken up soups and stews.